 Share this

 First and foremost, don’t panic.
 There are usually options when it comes to negotiating with a buyer.
 It’s important to keep calm and be prepared to talk through the issues at hand.
-Oftentimes, when an appraisal is lower than the buyer’s offer price, there might be room for negotiation between both parties in order to reach an agreeable solution.
+Oftentimes, when an appraisal is lower than the buyer’s offer price, there might be room for negotiation between both parties to reach an agreeable solution.

 The best way you can be prepared is to educate yourself and understand more about what a low appraisal means for you and this ultimate guide to home appraisals will help you get started.

 As a seller, you want to make sure that you get the best possible sale price for your home and that means understanding what a low appraisal means for you.
-Therefore, let’s take a look at what happens when an appraiser values your property lower than the offer on your home.
+Therefore, let’s look at what happens when an appraiser values your property lower than the offer on your home.

 First of all, it’s important to remember that not all low appraisals mean that your sale will fall through completely.
 There are numerous options available to help overcome this obstacle and get to closing day.
 The most important step is to understand why the appraisal came back lower than expected so that you can make informed decisions when deciding how to proceed with the sale of your house.